Wind Advisory in Effect for Big Island

 ›×

-The National Weather Service in Honolulu has issued a Wind Advisory, which is in effect from noon today to 6 p.m.
-Friday as Tropical Cyclone Erick passes to the south.

-WINDS: East 25 to 35 mph with gusts to 45 mph for most of the Big Island.
+WINDS: East 20 to 40 mph with localized gusts over 45 mph.

 SPONSORED VIDEO